pallavigudipati/Sys-Bio-Project/README.md

 ###Setup
 ---------
-The Repository has code written to run for the STRING Databases, but the by changing the preprocessing steps approriately
+The Repository has code written to run for the STRING Databases, but the by changing the pre-processing steps appropriately.

-The code in the repository can be

 After you get all the subgraphs from graph-cut and store them in the following form,